Dvogonen/cyclop_plus_plus/README.md

 There is no need to change any fuses from their original values (0xE2 0xD9 0x07 for the receiver board).
 Leave them alone.

 ##Version History
-* 1.0 Initial dev version, not released
+* 1.0 (CYCLOP+)Initial dev version, not released
-* 1.1 Functionly complete dev version, not released
+* 1.1 (CYCLOP+)Functionly complete dev version, not released
-* 1.2 Timing optimizations.
+* 1.2 (CYCLOP+)Timing optimizations.
 First released version.
 2016-06-20
-* 1.3 Configration options added.
+* 1.3 (CYCLOP+)Configration options added.
 Screensaver mode added.
 Battery meter added.
 2016-07-15
-* 1.4 SH1106 OLED support added.
+* 1.4 (CYCLOP+)SH1106 OLED support added.
 Button timing improved.
 Low battery alarm added.
 2016-08-20
 * 2.0 OLED code removed, MinimOSD code added.
 Beta1 2016-10-03
+* 2.1 Battery voltage bug solved.
+First CYCLOP++ stable release.
+2016-10-13

 ##License
+This project was forked from v1.4 of the CYCLOP+ project.
+The original project uses an extra OLED screen to display information instead of the google screen.

 The MIT License (MIT)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal